DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

   ACCREDITATION {
     ObjectId id PK "_id from accreditation collection.
-This is system generated id from accreditation form submission" ISO8601 startDate "This will be provided by regulators" ISO8601 endDate "This will be provided by regulators" long accreditationNumber "value assigned by regulators"
+This is system generated id from accreditation form submission" long accreditationNumber "value assigned by regulators"
     enum submittedToRegulator "ea,nrw,sepa,niea"
     string orgName "Name of organisation"